 The flu vaccine for asthmatics

-At risk groups are eligible for a free flu vaccine on the NHS.
+Risk groups are eligible for a free flu vaccine on the NHS.
 All children in the UK are offered a flu vaccine, as are the over 65s and people with weakened immune systems, those with an underlying health issue and those who are the main carer for an elderly or disabled person whose welfare is at risk.
-Asthmatics are often eligible for a free flu vaccine due to underlying health reasons such as mucus and the coughing that accompanies colds and flus.
+Asthmatics are often eligible for a free flu vaccine due to underlying health reasons such as mucus and the coughing that accompanies colds and flu.

 The flu vaccine is designed each year to protect patients from the coming year's flu, so they need to be booked yearly.
 It is not a guarantee because medical professionals can only predict what viruses are likely to occur.
 Adult flu jabs are given via a needle; children are given a nasal spray.
 Flu vaccinations are best taken in early autumn (September to November) as protection from the winter flu bugs.

 Not everyone with asthma needs to have the flu jab.
 Your doctor or asthma nurse may suggest it if you've been hospitalised because of asthma, take steroids tablets or use a preventer inhaler.
 If you only use a reliever inhaler you can request a flu vaccine if you feel it will help.
 Flu vaccines are given on clinical merit so your doctor will make the decision.

 If you have asthma keep a close eye on your asthma symptoms during cold and flu season.
 Fill out an asthma diary each day and ensure you take your medication properly.
 See your doctor immediately if you feel your asthma is worsening.